 The Board recognises that modern organisations face a variety of risks including strategic, reputation, compliance, and technological, environmental, financial as well as operational risks.
 The Board constantly reviews these risks with the CEO with a view to establishing strategies to mitigate material risks.

-The company has procedures for the CEO and the Financial Controller to provide assurances that the financial statements are founded on a sound system of risk management and internal control and that the system is operating effectively in all material aspects in relation to reporting financial risks.
+The Company has procedures in place which require the CEO and the Financial Controller to provide assurances that the financial statements are founded on a sound system of risk management and internal control and that the system is operating effectively in all material aspects in relation to reporting financial risks.

-11. Governance Principle 8: Remunerate Fairly and Responsibly
+- Governance Principle 8: Remunerate fairly and responsibly

-The Committee meets several times per year on a range of matters and is responsible for reviewing the CEO’s remuneration as well as making recommendations to the Board on fees for non-executive Directors.
-External advice and market data is sought assist it undertake this process.
+The Committee meets several times per year on a range of matters and is responsible for reviewing the CEO’s remuneration, as well as making recommendations to the Board on fees for non-executive Directors.
+External advice and market data is sought to assist the Committee undertake this process.

-In accordance with the resolution of shareholders at the 2011 Annual General Meeting, the maximum aggregate amount of Directors’ fees that is permitted to be paid to the entire non-executive Directors is $400,000.
+In accordance with the resolution of shareholders at the 2011 Annual General Meeting, the maximum aggregate amount of Directors’ fees permitted to be paid to the total number of non-executive Directors per annum is $400,000

 The non-executive Directors receive additional Committee attendance fees.
-Compulsory 9% Superannuation Guarantee Levy contributions are also paid.
+Compulsory 9% Superannuation Guarantee Levy contributions are also paid to the Directors.